AddstarMC/Attributioner/README.md

 - Attributes added by regions use namespaced keys in the format `attributioner-<region>` to avoid conflicts.
 - Manual attribute management API via `AttributeManager` for use by other plugins.
 - `/attributioner reload` command reloads the configuration and reapplies region modifiers for online players.
+- `/attributioner debug` lists all regions and their configured attributes for quick debugging.

 ## Building